-This information will assist the advisor and student in planning an appropriate course schedule for the student's senior year, so that all graduation requirements can be met.
-Signatures, verifying that both student and advisor agree with the record, are required on the graduation audit, and are essential to accurate record keeping and approval to participate in Commencement activities (see Application for Graduation).
+This information will assist the advisor and student in planning an appropriate course schedule toward graduation, so that all requirements can be met and that are essential to accurate record keeping and approval to participate in Commencement activities. (see Application for Graduation).
+A student can request a review at any time electronically to see their progress toward graduation.
+Registrar's office reviews all apps for graduation to ensure all requirements have been met.